-The great thing about POD is…by letting the printers handle everything, time is greatly freed up to focus on other things such as marketing and sales.
+The great thing about print on demand is…by letting the printers handle everything, time is greatly freed up to focus on other things such as marketing and sales.
 Full sales reports are provided by the printers to keep track of things like costs and royalties.

 The cons are that this method of production is more expensive, so your bottom line isn’t as good, but your risk is a lot lower.
 Your only loss is going to be if the customer returns the item for some reason.

 The cost of printing goes higher than printing big volumes, as the products are mostly sold by units.
 Due to some reasons, you don’t get to see your product, before being sent to your buyer.
-Some POD companies also charge shipping fees if the amount speeded is not higher than USD 30.00
+Some print on demand companies also charge shipping fees if the amount speeded is not higher than USD 30.00

 Limited customization: Your ability to customize products are dependent on the vendor and the product.
 While choosing which products to customize, you will have to weigh basic expenses, customization choices, printing methods, and accessible sizes.

-What products are easy for starting a POD business?
+What products are easy for starting a print on demand business?

 Sale won’t happen automatically!
 You need to have good quality and uniquely designed products to get it sold.